PoliticalGraveyard.com

 Westlake, Jacob — of Chemung County, N.Y.
 Member of New York state assembly, 1833, 1837 (Tioga County 1833, Chemung County 1837).
 Burial location unknown.

-Westlake, Ralston See W. Ralston Westlake
+Westlake, Ralston See Wallace Ralston Westlake

-Westlake, W. Ralston (1907-1978) — also known as Ralston Westlake — of Columbus, Franklin County, Ohio.
-Born August 27, 1907.
-Served in the U.S. Army during World War II; mayor of Columbus, Ohio, 1960-63.
+Westlake, Wallace Ralston (1907-1978) — also known as Ralston Westlake — of Columbus, Franklin County, Ohio.
+Born in Columbus, Franklin County, Ohio, August 27, 1907.
+Served in the U.S. Army during World War II; glass business; motel owner; mayor of Columbus, Ohio, 1960-63.
 Lutheran.
 Member, Freemasons; Shriners.
 Died, in Mt.
 Carmel Medical Center, Columbus, Franklin County, Ohio, December 9, 1978 (age 71 years, 104 days).
 Interment at Green Lawn Cemetery, Columbus, Ohio.

-WESTLAND (Soundex W234) — See also EASTLACK, EASTLAND, LAND, SWEETLAND, SWETLAND, WEST, WESTLAKE, WESTLEY, WESTLIE, WESTLING, WESTLUND, WESTLY.
+WESTLAND (Soundex W234) — See also EASTLACK, EASTLAND, LAND, SWEETLAND, SWETLAND, WEST, WESTLAKE, WESTLEY, WESTLIE, WESTLIKE, WESTLING, WESTLUND, WESTLY.

 Westland, Alfred John (1904-1982) — also known as Jack Westland — of Everett, Snohomish County, Wash.
 Born in Everett, Snohomish County, Wash., December 14, 1904.
 Republican.
 Served in the U.S. Navy during World War II; U.S. Representative from Washington 2nd District, 1953-65; defeated, 1964.
 Died in Pebble Beach, Monterey County, Calif., November 3, 1982 (age 77 years, 324 days).
 Interment at Arlington National Cemetery, Arlington, Va.